grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/client/client-srem.md

 ---
 title: 'Client.srem(key, members)'
-excerpt: 'Removes the specified members from the set stored at `key`.'
+description: 'Removes the specified members from the set stored at `key`.'
 ---

 # Client.srem(key, members)